 Our law firm is investigating a Salmonella lawsuit for people sickened in the outbreak potentially linked to eating Hy-Vee Spring Pasta Salad.
 At least 20 people have been sickened in Iowa, Minnesota, Nebraska, and South Dakota.

-“We are seeing a spike in the number of food poisoning cases in the Midwest,” said attorney Ryan Osterholm, who is currently representing over 100 people in Minnesota and Iowa who were sickened by contaminated salads and vegetable trays sold by other retailers.
+“We are seeing a spike in the number of food poisoning cases in the Midwest,” said attorney Fred Pritzker, who leads the food poisoning legal team that is currently representing over 100 people in Minnesota and Iowa who were sickened by contaminated salads and vegetable trays sold by other retailers.
 “People should be able to shop at a grocery store and not have to worry about contaminated food.
 More needs to be done to protect consumers.”

 Contact our Salmonella lawyers for a free consultation using the form below.

 Salmonella food poisoning can result in colitis, a severe infection in the colon that can require surgery.
 Cells of the bacteria can travel from the colon to the bloodstream.
 The result can be aneurysms, endocarditis (heart infection), arthritis, Salmonella meningitis, and/or a life-threatening condition called sepsis, which can result in multiple-organ failure.

 Hy-Vee, Inc. has issued a recall of its Hy-Vee Spring Pasta Salad because it may be contaminated with Salmonella, bacteria that can cause severe illness and may be fatal.
 The voluntary recall includes Hy-Vee Spring Pasta Salads in both 1 pound (16 oz.) and 3 pounds (48 oz.) containers produced between June 1, 2018, and July 13, 2018, and available from the deli service case.